 To finish the pear off, I used some copper paint to create that 5-star restaurant look and added a bent, rusty nail as a stalk.
-The leaf was cut from a piece of metal that’s been lying outside in the rain for a few months.
+The leaf is a piece of metal that had been lying outside in the rain for a few months.

 A little bit of rust always works for me.